QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 Use sample of size 1,000 for each :math:`a` and the sampling method for generating Pareto draws employed in the discussion of Lorenz curves for the Pareto distribution.

+To the extend that you can, interpret the monotone relationship between the Gini index and :math:`a`.

 Exercise 2